sarthak-2305/Anime-Tracker/README.md

 # Anime-Tracker

-A basic website that tracks the anime and its schedule that you're currently watching
+A basic chrome extension that tracks the anime and its schedule that you're currently watching